SharePoint/sp-dev-docs/docs/features/embed-pages-to-teams.md

 ---
-title: Embedding modern SharePoint pages to Microsoft Teams as personal apps (preview)
+title: Embedding modern SharePoint pages in Microsoft Teams as personal apps (preview)
-description: SharePoint pages can be embedded to be visible in the Microsoft Teams as personal applications. ms.date: 06/05/2020
+description: SharePoint pages can be embedded as personal apps in the Microsoft Teams. ms.date: 06/05/2020
 localization_priority: Priority
 ---

-# Embedding modern SharePoint pages to Microsoft Teams as personal apps (preview)
+# Embedding modern SharePoint pages in Microsoft Teams as personal apps (preview)

-You can use the Microsoft Teams personal app model to pin any modern SharePoint page to the left navigation in the Microsoft Team.
+You can use the Microsoft Teams personal app model to pin any modern SharePoint page to the left navigation of Microsoft Teams.
 This provides a great opportunity to expose intranet landing pages to serve corporate communication needs, directly accessible by Microsoft Teams users.
 Example scenarios could include:

-- Adding your corporate intranet landing page to the Microsoft Teams for easy discovery and access of news and content
+- Adding your corporate intranet landing page to Teams for easy discovery of news and content
-- Add Learning Pathways solution to Microsoft Teams left navigation to provide easy access on the learning materials
+- Add the Learning Pathways solution to Teams to embed learning and adoption materials
 - Add single page communications on important topics for your company

-Use the steps defined in this article on embedding any modern SharePoint Portal to Microsoft Teams for easily accessing the corporate communicational information from the Microsoft Teams.
+Use the steps defined in this article to embed any modern SharePoint page or site in Teams.

 ![Image showing a site footer with a logo](../images/teams-pages-embed.png)

 VIDEO

-You can embed any modern page on Microsoft Teams by creating a Teams Personal App and manually create the needed configuration for this custom setup.
-Be aware of the following considerations.
+You can embed any modern SharePoint page in Microsoft Teams by creating a Teams personal app and manually creating the needed configuration for this custom setup.
+Be aware of the following considerations:

-- This capability is provided as a preview integration path until more native solution will be available
+- This capability is provided as a PREVIEW INTEGRATION PATH  unti a native solution becomes available.
-- You must use a modern SharePoint site or page to make this work.
-Embedding classic publishing portals or other classic sites is not supported and will not work
+- The target must be a modern SharePoint site or page.
+Embedding classic publishing portals or other classic sites or pages is not supported and will not work .
+- A user can add a personal app from the APPS link in Teams.
+A user can pin an app to the app bar (the left-most navigation in Teams) by right-clicking it and choosing PIN.
-- A personal app exposing SharePoint sites and pages   can be pinned to Microsoft Teams using normal app management capabilities, which can be also controlled centrally from the Microsoft Teams admin user interface
+- Administrators can deploy and pinn an app to all or targeted users from the Microsoft Teams admin center.
-- We do acknowledge that there are some experience gaps with this approach, including the following, which we are actively looking to address:
+- There are some gaps in user experience including the following, which we are actively looking to address in a future, integrated solution:
-    - There is no navigation, headers, or footer visible natively on the embedded pages
+    - There is no native navigation, header, or footer on embedded pages.
-    - Search initiated from the suite navigation bar will leverage existing Teams search results, not those configured for the pinned site
+    - Search initiated from Teams will return search results from Teams, not search results from the embedded site.
-    - Content creation cannot be performed through the Microsoft Teams, rather will happen from the native SharePoint Online portal
+    - You cannot create content (news, pages, lists or libraries) in Teams.
+You must create content from the SharePoint site using a web browser or SharePoint mobile app.
-- All users accessing the target SharePoint page will need to have at least read permissions to access the target page
+- All users accessing the embedded SharePoint page will need to have at least read permission to access the page.
-- If a tenant, SharePoint site or page name or URL is changed, Teams Personal App manifest will need to be updated
+- If a tenant, SharePoint site or page name or URL is changed, the Teams personal app manifest will need to be updated.
-- If changes are made to the pinning model for modern SP pages or sites, it could require deletion of existing pinned personal apps and redeploying
+- If changes are made to the pinning model for modern SP pages or sites, it could require you to delete existing pinned personal apps and redeploy them.

 > [!IMPORTANT]
-> This option is provided as a preview integration path and can evolve with a requirement to delete the existing configuration and re-adding native solution.
-This will not however require recreation or deletion of any content from the Microsoft Teams or from SharePoint side.
+> This option is provided as a preview integration path.
+Microsoft reserves the right to make changes to the model, which could require you to delete existing pinned apps and re-deploy them with an updated solution.
+Changes to the integration path will not require you to delete or recreate the targeted SharePoint site or page.

 ## Embed SharePoint modern sites & pages into Microsoft Teams with App Studio

-We will be using following tags in the below steps, which you should be updating based on the SharePoint modern page or site, which you want to embed to Microsoft Teams:
+We will be using following tags in the steps below, which you should update based on the modern SharePoint page or site that you want to embed in Teams:

 - [domainUrl] – Root URL of the domain
   - Example – https://contoso.sharepoint.com